 The Australian Universities Rocket Competition (AURC) is Australia’s first national university rocketry competition hosted by the Australian Youth Aerospace Association.
 Commencing in 2018, the AURC was designed with the aim to provide graduate engineers and scientists with the skills required for the growing aerospace industry in Australia.
 It also aims to provide a practical competition for Australian students passionate about rocketry.
-The AURC was inspired by a number of rocket competitions around the world, with the intention is to integrate the best parts of other rocket competitions around the globe to design the greatest tertiary rocket competition in the world.
-Furthermore, the AURC aims to encourage student teams to be as multidisciplinary as possible to reflect complex, real life space projects that require a mix of engineers and scientists from different backgrounds.
+The AURC was inspired by a number of rocket competitions around the world, with the intention to integrate the best parts of other rocket competitions around the globe to design the greatest tertiary rocket competition in the world.
+Furthermore, the AURC aims to encourage student teams to be as multidisciplinary as possible to reflect complex, real life space projects that require a mix of engineers and scientists from diverse backgrounds.
 This event continues the AYAA’s legacy of promoting education, awareness and involvement in the aerospace industry to young Australians.